onionj/cv/index.md

 ### Technical Skills:
 * Proficient in Python programming, utilizing OOP, decorators, async, and websocket.
 * Experienced in web development using FastAPI and Django frameworks.
-* Skilled in database management with PostgreSQL and Redis.
+* Skilled in database management with PostgreSQL, ClickHouse and Redis.
 * Knowledgeable in test frameworks, including unittest and Pytest, for unit testing.
 * Proficient in Linux-based systems administration.
 * Familiar with security concepts and best practices.